SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  12. (1)[Unconfirmed] Button Remapping ->
 A simple yet necessary feature which will allow players to remapp their buttongs.
 Quite important for keyboard users.

+ 13. (2)[Unconfirmed] Player Vehicle sign on minimap/map ->
+Another simple yet useful feature that will allow players to see where they last left their vehicle.
+Unconfirmed at the current time.

 - *Safehouse and Customization:*
 -